Laura Dern Is Having the Best Time Ever at Star Wars: The Last Jedi's European Premiere

 All in a day's work for the Big Little Lies actress!

-Before the premiere, she struck a pose in her elaborate frock, writing, "Quick change for the European Premiere!
+Before the premiere, Dern, who is the daughter of celeb parents Diane Ladd and Bruce Dern, struck a pose in her elaborate frock, writing, "Quick change for the European Premiere!
 Here we go! #thelastjedi @alexandermcqueen @louboutinworld."

 The 5'10" actress made sure to take a pic with Game of Thrones' Gwendoline Christie, who stands at an impressive 6'3".
-Along with the photo, Dern wrote, "The DIVINE Captain Phasma #gwendolinechristie #thelastjedi."
+Along with the photo of the statuesque women, Dern wrote, "The DIVINE Captain Phasma #gwendolinechristie #thelastjedi."

+In the big-budget film, Dern, who has lit up the screen for decades as a muse for eccentric director David Lynch, plays the Resistance leader tasked to get things on track against the First Order.

 Posing with the film's stars Boyega and Ridley, Dern captioned another image, "Love them!!!! @johnboyega #daisyridley #thelastjedi."